JayaswalPrateek/MyCSnotesForME/Data Strs.md

 void LinkedList::insertDataAt()
 {
     // to insert a new node at the position pos we create a tmp node that is to be inserted
-    // and then make the pos-1 th node point to it and store (pos-1)->next in tmp->next int pos;
+    // and then make the next of pos-1 th node point to it and store (pos-1)->next in tmp->next int pos;
     do
     {